Skip to content

 Career prospects

-Through studying this MSc, you will have the opportunity to expand your pharmacology and therapeutics knowledge as well as gaining an insight into the clinical trials process.
-Alongside this, the course will equip you with practical knowledge to deliver exceptional teaching, assessment and research.
-This skill set is key for multiple roles within the industrial, medical and academic sectors.
+Through studying this MSc, you will have the opportunity to expand your pharmacology and therapeutics knowledge as well as gaining insight into the clinical trials process.
+The course will equip you with practical knowledge to deliver exceptional teaching, assessment and research.
+This skillset is key for multiple roles within the industrial, medical and academic sectors.

 This course will provide you with expertise to help you become a pharmacology educator and will be useful for those wishing to follow an academic or clinical academic career.
-In addition, this MSc will give you knowledge and experience to pursue a career in the pharmaceutical industry and can open job opportunities in drug safety, quality, regulation and compliance.
+In addition, this MSc will give you the knowledge and experience to pursue a career in the pharmaceutical industry and is likely to open job opportunities in drug safety, quality, regulation and compliance.

-Through studying this Masters, you will also develop the skills to allow you for further your academic career by pursing a PhD.
+You will also develop the skills to allow you to further your academic career by pursuing a PhD.

 Entry